abastias/VisualAlgorithms/README.md

 Seeing an execution of any algorithm in visual form allows students to better understand the advantages and disadvantages in the context of use.

 # Framework
 This project is completely open-souce.
-It was create using VSCode and Blazor/.NET Core 6 LTS
+It was created using VSCode and Blazor/.NET Core 6 LTS, the main coude for algoriths is C#

 ## The project was created from an empty folder using the command
     dotnet new blazorserver -f net6.0